richardm/richardm.github.io/docs/psychology.md

 This is why so many businesses are now obsolete which refused to recognize the threat of personal computers and mobile devices.

 > "Experience tends to confirm a long-held notion that being prepared, on a few occasions in a lifetime, to act promptly in scale, in doing some simple and logical thing, will often dramatically improve the financial results of that lifetime.
-A few major opportunitie, clearly recognizable as such, will usually come to one who continuously searches and waits, with a curious midn that loves diagnosis involving multiple variables.
+A few major opportunities, clearly recognizable as such, will usually come to one who continuously searches and waits, with a curious mind that loves diagnosis involving multiple variables.
 And then all that is required is a willingness to bet heavily when the odds are extremely favorable, using resources available as a result of prudence and patience in the past." - Charlie Munger

 **Kantian Fairness Tendency**

 Modern man expects a lot of fairness.

-“Some systems should be made deliberately unfair to individuals because they’ll be fairer on average for all of us.” - Munger
+> “Some systems should be made deliberately unfair to individuals because they’ll be fairer on average for all of us.” - Charlie Munger

-“Tolerating a little unfairness to some to get a greater fairness for all is a model I recommend to all of you.”
+> “Tolerating a little unfairness to some to get a greater fairness for all is a model I recommend to all of you.”